cesariborroto/Binary-Search-Tree-Dictionary/README.md

-Binary Search Tree Dictionary in Java
-Description
+# Dictionary Program

-This Java program implements a simple dictionary using a Binary Search Tree (BST) data structure.
-It allows users to add words with their meanings, remove words, and list all words with their meanings.
-The program is designed to demonstrate basic BST operations in a Java application.
+This Java program implements a simple dictionary using a binary search tree.
+It allows users to add words with meanings, list all words and their meanings, and remove words from the dictionary.

-Features
+## Features

-Add Words: Users can add new words along with their meanings to the dictionary.
+- **Add Word**: Users can add new words along with their meanings to the dictionary.
-Remove Words: Users can remove words from the dictionary.
+- **Remove Word**: Users can remove words from the dictionary.
-List Words: Displays all words and their meanings in the dictionary.
+- **List Words and Meanings**: Displays all the words in the dictionary along with their meanings.
-Track Removed Words: Maintains a list of words that have been removed.
+- **Track Removed Words**: Keeps a list of all the words that have been removed from the dictionary.
-How to Run
-Ensure you have Java installed on your system.
-Compile the Java files Dictionary.java and WordList.java.
-Run the Dictionary class.
-Usage
-After running the program, you will be presented with a menu:

-Add word
-Remove word
-List all words and meanings
-Exit the program
-Select an option by entering the corresponding number.
-Follow the prompts to add or remove words, or to list all words in the dictionary.

-Classes
+## Classes

-Dictionary
+The program consists of two main classes:

+### `Dictionary`

-The main class that drives the program.
-It handles user input and interacts with the WordList class to perform dictionary operations.
+This is the main class that provides the user interface for interacting with the dictionary.
+It handles user inputs and displays the appropriate outputs.

-WordList
+### `WordList`

-This class represents the dictionary and encapsulates the BST logic.
-It includes methods for adding, removing, searching, and listing words and their meanings.
+This class manages the internal workings of the dictionary.
+It includes methods for inserting, deleting, and listing words and meanings.
+It uses a binary search tree for storing the words.

-WordMeaningNode
+## Data Structure

+The program uses a binary search tree (BST) for efficient storage and retrieval of words.
+Each node in the BST represents a word and its meanings.

+### `WordMeaningNode`

-A nested static class within WordList representing nodes in the BST.
-Each node contains a word, its meanings, and pointers to its left and right children.
+This nested static class within `WordList` represents the nodes of the binary search tree.
+Each node contains a word, its meanings, and references to its left and right children in the tree.

-Limitations & Future Improvements
-The current implementation does not persist data between runs.
-Enhancements can include a GUI for better user interaction and file-based persistence for storing dictionary entries.
-Contributing
-Contributions to the project are welcome.
-Please ensure to follow best coding practices and add relevant comments to your code.
+## Usage

+1. **Add a Word**: Select option 1, then enter the word and its meaning.
+2. **Remove a Word**: Select option 2, then enter the word to remove.
+3. **List All Words**: Select option 3 to see all words and their meanings, along with a list of removed words.
+4. **Exit**: Select option 4 to exit the program.

+## Compilation and Execution

+Compile the Java files and run the `Dictionary` class to start the program.